Tsulukidze/clinical-trial-pipeline/README.md

 # (Windows PowerShell:  Copy-Item .env.example .env)

 # IMPORTANT: if you already have PostgreSQL installed locally, port 5432
 # is taken.
-Open .env and change:  POSTGRES_PORT=5433
+Open .env and change:  POSTGRES_PORT=5433 , in my case I already use POSTGRES_PORT=5433

 # 3. Start the database (first start also creates the schema automatically)
 docker compose up -d db